roytang/blog/content/notes/2016/09/d7q0co5/index.md

 6'2"

-- People always assume I play basketball\n- Have to always be aware of headroom (to avoid accidentally hitting my head)\n- Bus and plane rides can be uncomfortable due to both lack of leg room and seat backs being too low to comfortably rest head/neck on\n- UV express and jeepneys can be a bit difficult too, depending on where you manage to sit, people are really bad at estimating that you need more space to pass\n- Difficult to hide in crowds\n- People always feel like I'm looking down on them (lol)\n- I can reach things in high places easily
+- People always assume I play basketball

+- Have to always be aware of headroom (to avoid accidentally hitting my head)

+- Bus and plane rides can be uncomfortable due to both lack of leg room and seat backs being too low to comfortably rest head/neck on

+- UV express and jeepneys can be a bit difficult too, depending on where you manage to sit, people are really bad at estimating that you need more space to pass

+- Difficult to hide in crowds

+- People always feel like I'm looking down on them (lol)

+- I can reach things in high places easily